what3words/w3w-swift-wrapper/README.md

 You will only receive results back if the partial 3 word address string you submit contains the first two words and at least the first character of the third word; otherwise an error message will be returned.

-We have prepared a regex, and example code to help you filter results before calling autosuggest.
-Please see our [regex documentation](https://developer.what3words.com/tutorial/detecting-if-text-is-in-the-format-of-a-3-word-address).

-Alternatively, we also provide a simple function that employs the regex to help you recognise the three word addresses.
-It is called `isPossible3wa`, but please note that it only indicates if the input is three strings separated by two w3w separators.
+To check if your address string meets this criteria, we provide a simple function that employs our regex to help you recognise the three word addresses.
+It is called `isPossible3wa`, but please note that it only indicates if the input is three potential words separated by two w3w separators.
 It WILL NOT tell you if it is a real three word address in world.
 The following `if` evaluates to `true`.

 ```
-if api.isPossible3wa(text: "xxx.xxx.xxx") {
+if api.isPossible3wa(text: "xxx.xxx.x") {
   print("Input is in the form of a three word address")
 } else {
   print("Input is NOT in the form of a three word address")
 }
 ```

+Or if you prefer, you can simply use our regex.
+Example code can be found in our [regex documentation](https://developer.what3words.com/tutorial/detecting-if-text-is-in-the-format-of-a-3-word-address).

-### Clipping and Focus
+### Clipping

-We provide various `clip` policies to allow you to specify a geographic area that is used to exclude results that are not likely to be relevant to your users.
-We recommend that you use the clipping to give a more targeted, shorter set of results to your user.
-If you know your user’s current location, we also strongly recommend that you use the `focus` to return results which are likely to be more relevant.
+We provide various `clip` policies to allow you to filter by a geographic area.
+We recommend that you use the clipping to give a more targeted set of results to your user.
+You can clip by country, or by geographical box, circle or polygon.
+Do this via the `W3WOptions` and pass it into the autosuggest call (see example below).

-In summary, the clip policy is used to optionally restrict the list of candidate `autosuggest` results, after which, if focus has been supplied, this will be used to rank the results in order of relevancy to the focus.
+### Focus

+If you know your user’s current location, we also ***strongly*** recommend that you use focus to return results which are likely more relevant.
+Do this via the `W3WOptions` and pass it into the autosuggest call (see example below)

 The values returned from the `autosuggest` method are described in the [what3words REST API documentation](https://developer.what3words.com/public-api/docs#autosuggest).